MichalADA/k8s-loadbalancer-fight-/README.md

-# k8s-loadbalancer-fight-

 # k8s-loadbalancer-fight ⚔️

 ## Overview
-**k8s-loadbalancer-fight** is a fun and educational Kubernetes project that simulates a battle between multiple HTTP servers (pods).
-The Kubernetes load balancer distributes traffic among them, and the pod receiving the least traffic gets eliminated.
-The last pod standing is the winner! 🎯🔥
+**k8s-loadbalancer-fight** is a fun and educational Kubernetes project that simulates a battle between multiple HTTP server pods.
+The battle continues until only one pod remains as the winner! 🏆

 ## How It Works
-1. **Multiple HTTP pods** (e.g., 3-5) are deployed, each responding with a unique message.
+1. **Multiple pods** are deployed in a Kubernetes cluster
-2. A **Kubernetes Service (LoadBalancer)** distributes traffic among the pods.
-3. A script monitors traffic and **randomly eliminates** the pod receiving the least traffic.
+2. A **Pod Elimination Script** runs rounds of elimination:
+   - Each round, a pod or deployment is selected for elimination
+   - For individual pod battles: pods are directly deleted
+   - For deployment battles: replica counts are gradually reduced
+3. Kubernetes tries to maintain pod count, but our script keeps eliminating them
-4. The process continues until only one pod remains – the ultimate survivor! 🏆
+4. The last pod standing is declared the winner! 🎯🔥

-## Why This Project?
+## Features
-- Demonstrates **Kubernetes Service Load Balancing** in a fun way.
-- Helps understand **traffic distribution and pod scaling**.
-- Teaches **self-healing mechanisms in Kubernetes**.
-- Completely **local**, works with **kind-kind**.
+- Customizable elimination strategies (random, youngest, oldest, resource-hog)
+- Detailed battle logs showing pod metrics
+- Works with any Kubernetes setup (tested with kind)
+- Battle both individual pods and their controllers (Deployments, ReplicaSets)
+- Configurable battle parameters (rounds, interval)

 ## Getting Started
 ### Prerequisites
-- **Dexbox**
 - **Docker** installed and running
 - **kind (Kubernetes in Docker)** installed
 - **kubectl** configured